StrugglyDev/StrugglyDev/README.md

  - Super Rogue TD Mobile (Procedural Roguelike Action Tower Defence)
  - Monster Battle Rancher (Breed, Train, and Battle legendary Monsters, with Simulation and Pet-Management gameplay elements)
  - BattleEras (Wave based Action Strategy game)
+ - Homesteader (Casual Strategy game about leaving the rat-race and becoming self-sufficient)
+ - SimpleKingdom (Casual RTS Fantasy/Medieval Kingdom simulator)

 **Windows/Linux:**

+ - CoreEngine-V1 (Unity Framework of commonly used code and processes)
  - SimpleLogica (Uselogic to solve puzzles and guide your Bot to the end of each Level, learning the fundamentals of logic, troubleshooting, and coding)
  - Colonized: Life (Strategy game using variations of Conways Game Of Life rulesets)
  - Super Rogue TD (Procedural Roguelike Action Tower Defence)